jglev/obsidian-paste-mode/README.md

 1. Open the Command Palette and search for `Paste to Current Indentation: Cycle Paste Mode`.
 This command will cycle through the different paste modes (i.e., from Text mode to Text Blockquote mode, to Markdown mode, to Markdown Blockquote mode, to Passthrough mode, back to Text mode, etc.)
 1. Within the plugin's Settings page.

+### Limitations of Paste Modes

+- The "Markdown" and "Markdown (Blockquote)" modes are automatically disabled **for one-time commands** (i.e., for the "Paste in Markdown Mode," "Paste in Markdown (Blockquote) Mode", and "Paste in Mode (Interactive)" commands) in Obsidian Mobile.
+This is due to how Obsidian Mobile is allowed to interact with the clipboard.
+   If these commands are disabled, a note stating such will appear in the Settings tab for the plugin.
+- Similarly, in Obsidian Mobile, images such as screenshots, and similar files, cannot be pasted from the clipboard, due to how Obsidian Mobile is allowed to interact with the clipboard.

 ### Additional commands

 - Within the Command Palette, the `Paste to Current Indentation: Toggle blockquote at current indentation` command will toggle blockquote markers at the highlighted text's current level of indentation.